Membership site marketing: 5 ideas to increase membership sales

 It helps humanize the products we’re offering and persuade creators to take the leap with us.
 Or, put another way, it gets the humans on the other end of the screen to trust us enough to commit to learning more about us.

-That’s why we love this strategy for online courses and membership websites.
+That’s why we love sales page testimonials for online courses and membership websites.

 But unlike online courses, a membership website has to make a much stronger case.
-You’re not just talking about how this one product can help a customer right now, you have to defend how your membership can keep supporting them month-to-month or year-to-year.
+You’re not just talking about how this one product can help a customer right now, you have to defend how your membership can keep supporting them month-to-month or year-to-year, whether it's a resource cache type of membership or a mastermind group .

-And for that, we recommend including a testimonial page by itself as part of your membership website.
+And for making that case, we recommend including a testimonial page by itself as part of your membership website.

 If you don’t have enough testimonials to fill up a page, you can still get the benefits of a well-placed testimony by placing them directly on your pricing page the way Statista does for their premium membership.

-Podia’s editor makes this a breeze to do, by the way.
+Podia’s website builder makes this a breeze to do, by the way.
 For the best results, set your testimonials up with a visual layout.

 AdEspresso ran an experiment pitting testimonials against highly visual ads, and the ads consistently outperformed the testimonies because of their visual format.